coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 > To keep XR Fragments a lightweight spec, BibTeX is used for rudimentary text/spatial tagging (not JSON, RDF or a scripting language because they're harder to write/speak/repair.).

-Applications are also free to attach any JSON(LD / RDF) to spatial objects using custom properties (but is not interpreted by this spec).
+Of course, on an application-level JSON(LD / RDF) can still be used at will, by embedding RDF-urls/data as custom properties (but is not interpreted by this spec).

 ## XR Text example parser

 1. The XR Fragments spec does not aim to harden the BiBTeX format
 2. respect multi-line BibTex values because of [the core principle](#core-principle)
-3. Expand hashtag(bibs) and rulers (like `${visual-meta-start}`) according to the [hashtagbibs spec](https://github.com/coderofsalvation/hashtagbibs)
+3. Respect hashtag(bibs) and rulers (like `${visual-meta-start}`) according to the [hashtagbibs spec](https://github.com/coderofsalvation/hashtagbibs)
 4. BibTeX snippets should always start in the beginning of a line (regex: ^@), hence mimetype `text/plain;charset=utf-8;bib=^@`

 Here's an XR Text (de)multiplexer in javascript, which ticks all the above boxes: